Rosen-Team-B/Rosen_B/App/rosenFrontend/README.md

 # Running the App
 ### Dependencies
+### `cd App`
+### `cd rosenFronted`

+Use the two command in terminal to navigate to frontend.
+### `npm install`
+This command will install or reinstall dependencies listed in the package.json file.
-Please do `npm install` after fetching or pulling from the remote branches.
+Please use this command after fetching or pulling from the remote branches.

-DO NOT edit the package-lock.json file.
+WARNING: Do not edit the package-lock.json file.

 ### Docker
 ### `cd App`

-Use this command in terminal to navigate to frontend
+Use this command in terminal to navigate to the App for both frontend and backend.

 ### `docker-compose build`